-You can get more information on injunctions from a housing aid centre, or citizens advice bureau.
+Get more information on injunctions from a housing advice centre or Citizens Advice.
 They may be able to help you find a solicitor specialising in family law.
 They can also put you in touch with the Police Community Safety Unit.

 In the long term

 What the court decides usually depends on whether you are married, registered as civil partners or living together, and/or whether you have children.